irmen/Pyro4/docs/source/Tutorial.rst

 Pyro is mainly used as a library in your code but it also has several supporting command line tools [#commandline]_.
 We won't explain every one of them here as you will only need the "name server" for this tutorial.
-The name server is a utility that provides a phonebook for Pyro applications: you use it to look up a "number" by a "name".
+The name server is a utility that provides a phone book for Pyro applications: you use it to look up a "number" by a "name".
 The name in Pyro's case is the logical name of a remote object.
 The number is the exact location where Pyro can contact the object.
 We will see later what both actually look like, and why having a name server can be useful.